 Being a typical elliptical galaxy, Messier 60 on its own may not be very exciting to look at, but together with its adjacent spiral friend, the pair becomes a rather interesting feature in the night sky.

 Messier 60 is very bright — the third brightest in the Virgo cluster of galaxies, a collection of more than 1300 galaxies.
 It is noticeably larger than its neighbor, and has a far higher mass of stars.
 M 60, like other elliptical galaxies, has a golden color because of the many old, cool and red stars in it.
-NGC 4647, on the other had, has many young and hot stars that glow blue, giving the galaxy a noticeably different hue.
+NGC 4647, on the other hand, has many young and hot stars that glow blue, giving the galaxy a noticeably different hue.

-This video shows Hubble observations of Arp 116, a pair of galaxies in the constellation of Virgo.
+This video shows Hubble Space Telescope observations of Arp 116, a pair of galaxies in the constellation of Virgo.
 It is made up of M60, a large elliptical galaxy, and a smaller, bluer spiral galaxy, NGC 4647.
 It has long been unclear whether the two galaxies are actually interacting, or whether they simply appear close together from our distant vantage point.
 However, detailed studies of Hubble pictures suggest that the pair are beginning to experience tidal forces.

 Astronomers have long tried to determine whether these two galaxies are actually interacting.
 Although they overlap as seen from Earth, there is no clear evidence of vigorous new star formation.
 In interacting pairs of galaxies, the mutual gravitational pull that the galaxies exert on each other typically disrupts gas clouds, much like tides on Earth are caused by the Moon’s gravity.
 This disruption can cause gas clouds to collapse, forming a sudden burst of new stars.